conekta/conekta-magento/README.md

 Installation
 -----------

+There is no custom installation for this plugin, just the default:

   * Copy the folder and paste it in the folder where you have installed Magento.
   * In the Magento admin, navigate to 'System-Cache Management'.
 Select and disable all Cache Types.
 Additionally, click "Flush Magento Cache" and "Flush Cache Storage".
 These steps will allow you to start testing the plugin.
   * In the 'System->Configuration' section, click the 'Payment Methods' link in the left hand navigation.
 Check that the payment methods "Pago con Tarjeta de Débito / Crédito", "Pago con Oxxo" and "Pago con Transferencia Bancaria" appear.
 If these payment methods do not show up, check that your magento user has priviledges to access the Magento folder.